 Schools as institutions are particular places in which to find and be in or with silence.
 They are places of organisational and political structures (at the macro and micro level).
 Silence has powerful affects on this environment.

 In this sense silence is not that strongly connected to noise or absence of noise.
-It is an experience.
-Many people say that experiencing positive silence that they have sought and chosen is a feeling that brings them peace, joy and satisfaction.
+It is a presence.
+Many people say that experiencing strong, positive silence that they have sought and chosen is a feeling that brings them peace, joy and satisfaction.
 It is also reported to increase levels of energy once a return to action reoccurs.